confluentinc/ksql/docs/developer-guide/syntax-reference.md

 -- 1) The CAST statement converts userId to the required SQL type.
 -- 2) The PARTITION BY clause re-partitions the stream based on the new, converted key.
 -- 3) The SELECT clause selects the required value columns, all in this case.
--- The resulting schema will be: KSQL_COL_0 INT KEY, USERNAME STRING, EMAIL STRING.
+-- The resulting schema is: KSQL_COL_0 INT KEY, USERNAME STRING, EMAIL STRING.
--- Note: the system generated KSQL_COL_0 column name can be replaced via an alias in the projection -- however, this is not necessary in this instance as we do not intend to use this stream as a -- source for other queries.
+-- Note: the system generated KSQL_COL_0 column name can be replaced via an alias in the projection, -- but this is not necessary in this case, because this stream is not a source for other queries.
 CREATE STREAM users_with_proper_key
   WITH(KAFKA_TOPIC='users-with-proper-key') AS
   SELECT *